orgilbatzaya/Cell_Society/README.md

 * Assumed that all our simulations Cell and Grid objects would be similar enough that we could simply extend a general Cell and Grid class rather than using abstraction
 * Assumed all XML files would be of the same format with the same tags that we used when writing test files
+* Assumed that the data structure which held Cells (Grid) could also share logic with the different simulations

 Known Bugs:
 * Simulation specific parameters are hardcoded into our grid initialization rather than being read in from the XML file
 * Grid configurations are initialized randomly every time a new Grid object is created instead of reading the initial states for each cell from an XML file
-* WaTor.Cell method checkNeighbors() not functioning fully
-* Step button only works when animation is paused
-* Grid size cannot exceed 15 or the grid will cover the buttons

 Extra credit:

 ### Notes
 * See Known Bugs
-* Grid dimensions should not exceed 100
+* Grid dimensions should not exceed 100 because of strain on machine

 ### Impressions
     Brooke: Connecting front and back end was much harder than I expected and took a lot longer.
 There where aspects of animating the grid that I never considered when first creating the GUI.

-    Orgil: "Abstraction is hard."
+    Orgil: We should not have combined Grid functionality with Simulation functionality into one class (Grid) and its subclasses.
+We realized this too late and could not easily extend to more simulations besides Rock, Paper, Scissors.
+This also made changing grid type and edge types very hard.

     Amy: The project was very hard.
 All of the rules were very different, so we had a hard time making an abstract class.